Be alert and of sober mind. Your enemy the devil prowls around like a roaring lion looking for someone to devour. Resist

 I have never known a person harboring secret sin who did not pridefully assume that they could handle “sinning a little bit”.
 At the root of this belief is almost always a sense that they are “different” from other people and don’t need to follow the same rules that all the other people have to follow.
 If pride is left unchecked it inevitably leads to a shipwreck because it causes people to believe that they are better and smarter and worthier than they really are (Proverbs 11:2, Proverbs 29:23, Obadiah 1:3).
-This belief cause people to do incredibly stupid stuff guaranteed to be their downfall (Proverbs 16:18).
+This core belief causes people to do incredibly stupid stuff guaranteed to be their downfall (Proverbs 16:18).

 Coveting is not just about wanting things we don’t have.
 It’s about wanting things that we should never have and refusing to be content with what we do have.
-Coveting is dangerous because it always leads to bigger sins.
+Coveting is a dangerous sin because it always leads to bigger sins.
 It is not wrong to want a wife (or a husband).
 However, it is wrong to want someone else’s wife or husband (Deuteronomy 5:21).
 It is also wrong to want a husband or wife more than we love God (Exodus 20:3).
 Coveting sex eventually leads to infidelity and/or some kind of sexual deviancy.
-Money is not sinful, but loving money and craving material possessions leads to fraud, theft, shady behavior and a miserly unwillingness to share what God has blessed us with.
+Money is not sinful, but loving money and craving material possessions leads to fraud, theft, and all sorts of shady behavior as well as a miserly unwillingness to share what God has blessed us with.
 (1st Timothy 6:10).
 Spending an undue amount time thinking about what we wish we had instead of being grateful for what we do have is a huge red flag for this foothold (Hebrews 13:5, 1st Timothy 6:6-7)

 Resentment and unforgiveness-